 No More Volunteer Solicitation

 Here’s a simple question: Would Apple or Microsoft or IBM (or your own favorite company) ask ‘volunteers’ to do their ‘sales??’
-Just the idea of the word ‘solicitation’ (the implication of which I cannot go into in a PG-13 document), should be enough to make you give up on this 1950’s ‘Peer-To-Peer Solicitation’ model!
+Just the idea of the word ‘solicitation’, should be enough to make you give up on this 1950’s ‘Peer-To-Peer Solicitation’ model!
 In this old model, a typical ‘ask’ by a peer (to a peer) goes, “I have your (3 x 5) card.
 Can you give something?
 Just send it in.”
 WOW!
 Clear.
 Concise.
 Compelling.
 NOT!